Dura Steel Camshaft Westminster Door Chime 1934

 This early cam-driven door chime was patented by Edwin G. Anderson.
-The manufacturer is unknown although this is certainly an early example of a door chime patented by Edwin G. Anderson of San Diego, California in 1934.
+Manufactured by Dura Steel of Los Angeles, California in 1934.
 I can confirm very little about the inventor although an Edwin G. Anderson was a partner in a San Diego furniture store at that time.
-The manufacturer or brand name is unknown.

 Please contact the Doorbell Museum if you have additional information on this chime or Mr. Anderson.

 Cam-driven door chimes are far less common than solenoid activated musical chimes.
 Cam-driven chimes play a single melody and thus can not provide separate calls for other doors or serve as remote servant calls for multiple rooms.

 This chime is described in the patent claim as follows: